Dappled Light

 Why this light?
 Because it’s what I know.
 And sometimes, that’s all we can hold on to: what is before us, what we see, and what we know now.

 In the twilight of Advent, the salt marshes near Kiawah Island glow golden, diamonds sparkling in cerulean waters.
 By Epiphany, brisk sea breezes blow in, biting at your skin as if to remind you of something you’ve forgotten.
-By Easter, the Carolina sky reigns over Wilmington, sometimes harsh, sometimes gentle.
+By Easter, the Carolina sky reigns over Wilmington, sometimes harsh, mostly, gentle.
 Beauty renewed, though often bought with patience.

 A good day here, a shadowed one there.
 This virus, with its unspeakable name, came into my system and changed everything.
 It attacked my vagus nerve, the largest nerve in the body, and though it has gone, it left a mark.
 My autonomic system has been altered.
-The prognosis was correct: there are fewer good days now, but God’s grace remains.
+The prognosis was correct fifteen years ago: The thing takes you down in imperceptible notches until the gradual turns to suddenly.
+That has now happened.
+Suddenly is a relative term.
+Yet it indicates things move faster, too far over the edge of the hill to recover, so gravity pulls you downward.
+You can grab onto a branch sticking out of the hill.
+You can hang there for a little while anyway.
+And maybe there’s another branch below that.
+I don’t know.
+“One thing it means,” say the physicians in our visits, “you will have fewer good days than you used to.”
+And that’s true.
+Yet, God’s grace remains.
+And what is “a good day?“ “I am upright.“ That’s what one old fellow told me at the hardware.
+And he’s right.
 And some days, that’s all I can cling to.

 Today is a day of light, though.
 Golden light dances across the mountain grass, through the towering sourwood, hickory, and poplar, over the country road, down the laurel on the slope, and into the darker woods.
 It is beautiful.
 Sometimes, I see a gobbler and a hen pecking around at the nexus of light and shadow, her muted colors, his bright hues framed by the yellow-green speck of sunlight cut out of a burnt umber shadow.
+I used to see old Mr. Beaver next to a little stream going down the mountain.
+He was always so busy and seemed indignant at the presence of those leisurely turkey hens “Such sullen, lazy things,” he must have thought.
+I haven’t seen old Mr. Beaver now for a long time.
+I miss him.

 Maybe the Lord will heal me.
 Perhaps He has already spoken: “My grace is sufficient for you” (2 Corinthians 12:9).
 And so, I rest.
 I need not “rage against the dying of the light.”
 Dylan Thomas’ poetic advice to his dying father is moving but not persuasive.
 I prefer to whistle in the dark.
 That is my hope.